montroly/fansyloader/README.md

 **Credits:** This project would not have been possible without the work of @hippothon, @OFfriend and @DIGITALCRIMINAL.
 They cleared many barriers during their work on [OnlyFans DataScraper](https://github.com/DIGITALCRIMINAL/OnlyFans).

+## Troubleshooting

+After the download is started, only the progress bars and no error messages are displayed.
+So if there are problems, you should look into the log file in the `config` directory.
+Alternatively, `show_progress_bar` can be set to `false` in the configuration file.

 ## Doc

 * [FAQ](./FAQ.md)